Well that's too much of a coincidence to ignore.

 Yoshiyuki Yamashita - Ronin Samurai (Played by David C.)

-Youngest male of the Yamashita Clan, nephew of the great Daimyo Masao Yamashita, Yoshi was off delivering a message to Yamashita allies when his uncle's fortress-like home was attacked, and invaded.
+Youngest male of the Yamashita Clan, nephew of the great Daimyo Masao Yamashita.
+Yoshi was off delivering a message to Yamashita Clan allies when his uncle's fortress-like home was attacked and invaded.
 Word reached him while he was passing through a small town on his way back.

-With his uncle dead, and his father having passed on when he was a boy, Yoshiyuki was now technically Daimyo of the region.
-However, as he was not present when the Daimyo and his fortress fell, those familiar with his clan colors and emblem, but who do not recognize him immediately by his face, assumed he was Ronin - a masterless samurai at best, and at worst a coward.
+With his uncle dead and his father having passed on when he was a young boy, Yoshiyuki was now technically Daimyo of the region.
+Since he was not present when the Daimyo and his fortress fell, those familiar with his clan colors and emblem but who did not recognize his face assumed he was Ronin - a masterless samurai at best and at worst a coward.

-For a short while he hid his identity, and excepted the Ronin label to avoid the culprits of the attack targeting him before he could get to the bottom of what had transpired.
-Surviving brigands, and assassins on his way back home, Yoshi befriended a wandering priest (Katsuhiko Otomo), a vagrant performer (Shogu Nakagawa), and a peasant bushi ( ) who all decided to join him on his journey.
+For a short while he hid his identity and excepted the Ronin label to avoid the culprits of the attack targeting him before he could get to the bottom of what had transpired.
+Surviving brigands and assassins on his way back home, Yoshi befriended a wandering priest (Katsuhiko Otomo), a vagrant performer (Shogu Nakagawa), and a peasant bushi (Moki) who all decided to join him on his journey.

 Whomever the attackers were that slew his family, his clan-mates, and sent the region into chaos, they were not Buddhists, Chinese, or anything of the sort.
-They were Japanese, trying to frame foreigners, and they had brought with them a supernatural element.
+They were Japanese, cleverly but cruelly trying to frame foreigners.
+In addition they had brought with them a supernatural element.
 They were evil, pure and simple, and they needed to be vanquished.

 Yoshi was also adept at martial arts, focusing on karate, judo, and an early form of aikido.
 He created his own close quarters fighting style patterned after Chinese Kung-Fu which he dubbed Mongoose style.
 It primarily consisted of very quick, short punches that started low on the opponent's body and then moved upwards towards the neck, face, and head.